Redesigned

 -642m

 Based out of Ollantaytambo we embark on a great ride along the fringes of the Sacred Valley.
-We begin with a transfer to avoid a tough ascent and visit the Incan site of Moray.
-Known for its spectacular circular stone terraces, Moray is a testament to the advanced agricultural practices of the Inca.
-We then ride across the highlands on a nice undulating trail to the shores of Lake Huaypo.
+We begin with a short transfer to the small village of Pacchar and onto the Inca site of Moray.
+Known for its spectacular circular stone terraces, Moray is a testament to the advanced agricultural practices of the Incas.
+We then begin our ride across the plains on a nice undulating trail with a refreshing downhill to the shores of Lake Huaypo.
 Here we enjoy a picnic lunch and then hop back on our bikes to discover another rarely used dirt road that takes us to the Maras Salt Pans.
 Having been mined since Inca times, these spectacular, sparkling white pools of salt are a photographer's delight.
-We then have a final mostly downhill, 10 km stretch before a quick transfer back to Ollantaytambo where we enjoy a well-deserved dinner.
+We then transfer back to Ollantaytambo where we enjoy a well-deserved dinner.

 Hotel Pakaritampu